-Replace the drive tray.
+4. Replace the drive tray.

-Refer to section 2.4.1 Installing the 3.5-inch SATA HDD/SAS HDD for the steps on replacing the drive tray.
+Refer to the Installing the 3.5-inch SATA HDD/SAS HDD section for the steps on replacing the drive tray.

 5. Repeat steps 1 to 4 to install additional SSD/SATA HDD/SAS HDD/NVMe.
 2.5 Expansion slots